brson/rust-contract-comparison/blog/parity-ink.md

 I have my own blockchain now, yay!
 Thanks again, Rust.

-These would have been difficult problems to overcome for somewhat not already familiar with nightly Rust development, and I can tell the Substrate docs are trying to be friendly to non-Rust devs.
+These would have been difficult problems to overcome for someone not already familiar with nightly Rust development, and I can tell the Substrate docs are trying to be friendly to non-Rust devs.

 Time to continue the "create your first substrate chain" tutorial...